Perle4pearl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that list all local variables
+script that print the result of an addition